chochain/eforth/README.md

     + To execute become just a walk of the word pointers in the array.
 This is our inner interpreter.

 3. <b>Data and Return Stacks are also arrays</b>.
 With push, pop and [] methods to clarify intentions.
-4. <b>No vocabulary, multi-tasking, or meta-compilation</b>.
+4. <b>No vocabulary, or meta-compilation</b>.
 These black-belt skills of Forth greatness are dropped to keep the focus on core concepts.
+5. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel.
+    + A thread pool is built-in.
+Size is defaults to number of cores.
+    + Message Passing send/rec with pthread mutex waiting.
+    + IO can be synchronized with lock/unlock.

 ## eForth Internals
 The core of current implementation of eForth is the dictionary composed of an array of Code objects that represent each of Forth words.